mongodb/specifications/source/client-side-encryption/tests/README.rst

 1. Create a new empty create-collection options `Opts`. (i.e. it must not contain any ``encryptedFields`` options.)
-2. Invoke `CreateEncryptedCollection(CE, DB, "testing1", Opts, "local", null)`.
+2. Invoke `CreateEncryptedCollection(CE, DB, "testing1", Opts, kmsProvider, masterKey)`.
 3. Expect the invocation to fail with an error indicating that ``encryptedFields`` is not defined for the collection, and expect that no collection was created within the database.
 It would be *incorrect* for